simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 The decision to display or hide link to a dynamic form on the home page is based on 3 criteria, all of which must be met:
 1. Mobile has a questionnaire of given type.
 1. Mobile has questionnaire responses for given type.
-1. Config for a questionnaire type enabled for User's facility, which mobile derives from [the facility sync API](https://api.simple.org/api-docs/index.html#tag/facility).
+1. Config for a questionnaire type enabled for User's facility, which mobile derives from [the facility sync API](https://api.simple.org/api-docs/index.html#tag/facility). *Note: This config is a field in facilities table, and not a flipper flag.*

 ### 4. Displaying the list of responses for a questionnaire type
 ![questionnaire-responses-list](resources/questionnaire-responses-list.png)